 C.F.
 MARTIN FACTORY TOUR OCTOBER 2013

 I dropped off one of my Martin guitars at the factory for repair and took the tour with Sharman.
-Here are some photos.
+Here are some photos taken with my phone.

 Thanks to Bucky Clark for those 2 years at Abington Senior High School, North Campus, in 1964 and 1965.
 It's why I'm still singing.